William Hogarth: Portraits

-Hogarth was also a popular portrait painter.
+Hogarth was a popular portrait painter.
 In 1745, he painted actor David Garrick as Richard III, for which he was paid £200, "which was more", he wrote, "than any English artist ever received for a single portrait."
 With this picture Hogarth established the genre of theatrical portraiture as a distinctively British kind of history painting.
 In 1746, a sketch of Simon Fraser, 11th Lord Lovat, afterwards beheaded on Tower Hill, had an exceptional success when turned into an etching.